 The importance of membrane-based technology outpaces that of conventional thermal-based ZLD systems.
 The significantly lower initial investment costs of membrane-based systems and the general sizing of the evaporation equipment are a few of the causes.
 The three main types of processes taken into account by membrane-based ZLD systems are electrodialysis (ED), forward osmosis (FO), and membrane distillation (MD).
 One of the methods above is used to treat the wastewater before producing the brine.
 In a later stage, ZLD is achieved by employing brine crystallizers or evaporation to increase the concentration of the brine.
 Along with ED's substantially larger desalination capacity than the thermal process, the less fouling propensity of FO in comparison to RO in thermal-based systems is a significant factor driving demand for membrane-based ZLD.
 Although this technique uses more energy than thermal-based processes, it is mainly used because it is more effective at cleaning.

-Based on the end-user industry, the global ZLD systems market is bifurcated into power, oil and gas, metallurgy and mining, chemicals and petrochemicals, pharmaceutical, and other end-user industries.
+The global ZLD systems market is bifurcated into power, oil and gas, metallurgy and mining, chemicals and petrochemicals, pharmaceutical, and other end-user industries.

 The power segment is the highest contributor to the market and is expected to grow at a CAGR of 9.15% during the forecast period.
 One of the key market categories examined is the power-generating sector.
 In 2021, the power and utility sector overcame significant obstacles, achieved observable advancements, and obtained support for renewable energy from a new administration.
 Despite economic development in the past 15 years, power demand has nearly stagnated in established economies.
 Overall, 93% of the global net growth in the need for power came in emerging and developing economies, with 58% of that growth occurring in China alone.
 The proprietors of the power plants place a significant priority on water management.
 It can be particularly problematic for several reasons, including tighter environmental regulations on wastewater disposal, regional water shortages, and public opinion toward power plants.
 ZLD implementation can assist in resolving these problems.
 By eliminating discharge at the end of the wastewater treatment cycle, the ZLD process enables the treated water to be recovered and utilized in various beneficial ways.